Walking Harps and Atmospheric Listening Stations

 Mono Walking Harp at Quarter Turn (2020).
 Wood frame, piano wire, single-string electromagnetic pickup, miniamp.

-Stereo Walking Harp (2020).
+Stereo Walking Harp Sound Test (2021).
 Wood frame, 1/4” steel ribbons as strings, two single-string electromagnetic pickups to direct boxes and recorder.
-Second test run.
-More iterations to follow.
+Sculpture Space, Utica, New York.

 Atmospheric Listening Stations